r-spatial/rgee/vignettes/setup.md

 Finally, the `ee_install_python_packages()` function is provided as a convenient way to install all Python packages needed in `rgee`, even though it is not mandatory.
 You can count on with your own custom installation.
 This would be also allowed.
-All the step described are summarised below:
+All the step described before are summarised below:

 ``` r